By every measure, the Alberta Party had a better name than every other political party in Alberta.

 Surely somewhere – Saskatchewan, maybe, where the Saskatchewan Party still rules – there’s a political science PhD thesis that proves this to be the case.

 But even without a learned dissertation to quote, it’s obvious!
-We all know in in our bones that the Alberta Party was the best political party name ever – here Wild Rose Country, anyway – and no one was ever going to come up with a better one.
+We all know in our bones that the Alberta Party was the best political party name ever – here in Wild Rose Country, anyway – and no one was ever going to come up with a better one.
 Certainly not the Wildrose Party, known nowadays as the United Conservative Party.

 Now, Leader Peter Guthrie has announced in a tweet, the Alberta Party has decided to become the “Progressive Tory Party of Alberta,” which is, like, totally lame.